arghanath007/Django/Django.md

 > Creating a form for the Project model.
 This is a way to create a form based on a particular model. '__all__' means that django is going to generate a field for every available attribute in the 'Project' model.

-# Steps to create a View

-1. Create the view.
-2. Create the template.
-3. Add the URL in the urls.py file

 # Resources